GtkSignalListItemFactory

 $ _build/listeditor

-• Remove button: removes a current line.
+• Remove button: removes the current item.

 • Read button: reads a file.

-• quit button: quits the application.
+• Quit button: quits the application.

 static void

-setup2_cb (GtkListItemFactory *factory, GtkListItem *listitem) {
+setup_cb (GtkListItemFactory *factory, GtkListItem *listitem) {

 GtkWidget *text = gtk_text_new ();